 How the nervous system controls hearing

-The nervous system is the electrical communication system of the body and serves as both the hard-wiring and processing center of all bodily function.
+The nervous system is the electrical communication system of the body and serves as both the hard-wiring and processing center of all bodily functions.

-The main components of the nerve system are the brain itself, it’s continuation at the brainstem, and the spinal cord and its 32 paired nerves.
-Hearing involves the brain, brainstem, and a very important cranial nerve (nerve that exits at the base of the skull).
+The main components of the nerve system are the brain itself, its continuation at the brainstem, and the spinal cord and its 32 paired nerves.
+Hearing involves the brain, brainstem, and a very important cranial nerve (the nerve that exits at the base of the skull).

 Tinnitus symptoms can be an unfortunate side-effect of nervous system irritation, especially when the brainstem and cranial nerve tissues become involved.